Subscribe to the Lushan Institute (click on the "Yushan Society" below the title of this article, or add WeChat: lushannyc)

 2) Please try to be on time to avoid missed sharing of the bibliography

 4) If you can't find the venue, please send a message in the event temporary WeChat group or Facebook 麓山学社 Group, we will respond promptly

 5) The number of people per reading will be limited to 18 people.
 Please invite your friends to register as soon as possible.
 After completing the form and scanning into the temporary group, the registration will be successful.
 The full registration will be in the waitlist.

 All the speeches of the participants of the event do not represent the position of the school.

 Lushan Institute is a non-government, non-religious, non-profit public welfare organization organized by the people.
 The New York Lushan Institute has improved the participants' independent thinking and judgment through reading club activities.
 Based on the interest in reading, we share knowledge and insights and make friends who share our interests.

-subscription"Lushan Institute",Reply"Essay",readMoreAmerican article seriesReply to the "Reading Club",checkLook at meTheyNew YorkreadingWill livemove.
+subscription"Lushan Institute",Reply"Essay",readMoreAmerican article series; Reply"book club",checkLook at meTheyNew YorkreadingWill livemove.